 Rock art in the Adi Alauti cave

 There is also a tomb entrance about 1 kilometer north of the Temple of Mariam.
-The tomb itself is underground with a small entry point above the ground.
+The tomb itself is underground, with a small entry point above the ground.
 With its impressive size and majestic construction, the tomb is known as ‘Meqabir Ghibtsi’ or the Egyptian tomb.
-Built with large blocks of stones, the tomb is rectangular in shape.
+Built with large blocks of stones, the tomb is rectangular.
 Two flower-shaped crosses are carved on the inside walls of the tomb.

 Visit Eritrea.
 Shapira Dam is almost one thousand years old.
 The dam is 67 m long and 16 m deep.
 It is still functional and fulfills the water requirements of the Saho people of the region.
 One of the inner walls of the dam has an inscription of 79 words in ancient Ge’ez language.

 Mount Ambasoira – The Highest Peak in Eritrea

 Mt.
-Ambasoira is Eritrea’s highest peak with a height of 3,018m.
+Ambasoira is Eritrea’s highest peak, with a height of 3,018 m.
 You can view it just after a short walk from Qohaito archeological site.
-This and other surrounding mountains with their stunning view enchant the visitors.
+And other surrounding mountains with their stunning view enchant the visitors.

 Matara Archeological Site